aiidateam/plumpy/docs/source/index.rst

 Features:

-- Processes can be remotely controlled by sending messages over RabbitMQ all from a simple interface
+- Process can be remotely controlled by sending messages over RabbitMQ all from a simple interface
-- Progress can be saved between steps and continued later
+- Process can be saved between steps and continued later
 - Optional explicit specification of inputs and outputs including their types, validation functions, help strings, etc.

  * To install plumpy follow the instructions in the :ref:`installation section<installation>`
- * After you have successfully installed plumpy, you can find some tips in the :ref:`user guide section<started>` to help you on your way
+ * After you have successfully installed plumpy, you can find some tips in the :ref:`user guide section<quickstart>` to help you on your way
  * The design concepts behind plumpy can be found in :ref:`concepts section<concepts>`
+ * If you want to develop your process and workchain, you'll find :ref:`Develop Process section<develop_process>` and :ref:`Develop WorkChain section<develop_workchain>` useful.
  * Use the complete :doc:`API reference<apidoc/plumpy>`, the :ref:`modindex` or the :ref:`genindex` to find code you're looking for

 .. toctree::